Funding and Awards

 Starting from the left: Trent Kim (Lecturer in BCI), Maria Sapouna (Senior Lecturer in ESS) and Xin Guo (Senior Lecturer in ESS)

 Advance HE's National Teaching Fellowship Scheme (NTFS) scheme celebrates and recognises individuals who have made an outstanding impact on student outcomes and the teaching profession in higher education.
 Following a call for expressions of interest in late 2019, UWS has selected three nominees in 2020 for this UK-wide award:

-The nominees will submit their final applications to Advance HE in March.
+The nominees submitted their final applications to Advance HE in March.
 They will be notified of the outcome of their application in Summer.
 Congratulations to our nominees.

 The UWS 2020 CATE team - Class in a Bag: Understanding Dementia